Call 24 hours a day, 7 days a week: 352-392-2229

 Different types of colic can have different outcomes after surgery.
 The worst type is any colic in which the intestine has become strangulated and lost its blood supply.
 Examples are twists of the intestine or intestinal incarceration in a natural body opening (inguinal hernia, epiploic foramen).
 In these cases, the intestine will die slowly and release toxins into the circulation that can make the horse very sick and eventually succumb.
 These are the horses that need the most prompt attention and require the most complicated surgery, usually because the affected intestine needs to be removed.
 Two other types of colic are less severe and they are impaction colics (feed impaction, sand impaction, enteroliths, foreign bodies) and displacements of the large colon.
 These can also cause considerable pain and require prompt attention, but rarely does intestine have to be removed in affected horses.

-The University of Florida team emphasizes the importance of surgical treatment over drugs to reduce common postoperative complications.
+The patient care team emphasizes the importance of surgical treatment over drugs to reduce common postoperative complications.
 In replacing intensive pharmacological management of horses after colic surgery with a more heavy emphasis on the surgical procedure, horses can start eating shortly after surgery, and this will hasten return of normal gastrointestinal function.
 This is critical to the success of the surgery, because return of normal gastrointestinal function reduces the risk of most complications, such as post-operative intestinal paralysis (ileus).
 This approach will reduce the cost of post-operative treatment and shorten hospitalization so horses can return more quickly to the owner’s care.
 Many horses benefit from returning to their home environment where familiar surroundings could hasten recovery.

 The Future of Colic for Horses